Writing a song or even just learning a solid cover on the guitar can be a lot of work.

-If you've gotten to that point, this is a list of things you can now do with the music you've already created.
+If you've gotten to that point, this is a list of things you can now do with that music.

 Some of the things are specific to either cover songs or originals, though I've identified which ones are which.

-Maybe not every item here is applicable to your situation, but if you've music sitting around, either in your head or recorded and ready to go, these are some possible next steps that can help you put that music to good use.
+Maybe not every item here is applicable to your situation, but if you have music sitting around, either in your head or recorded and ready to go, these are some possible next steps that can help you put that music to good use.

 If you need some inspiration or ideas for possible cover songs, these lists might be helpful to you.

 1. Make a demo video and post it on YouTube.If you've got good material, YouTube might be all you need to gain some popularity.
 Even if you're just doing a cover, smile for the camera and post away.

 2. Make a lesson video and post it on YouTube.Again, this works particularly well if you're dealing with a cover song.
 People use YouTube to look up lessons and tutorials for the guitar all the time.
 Record an informative lesson and post it.